Dear Robyn

 There was no plan.
 I had no idea what it would be and it was about just following clues and going wherever they took me.
 It was about finding a story rather than creating one.

-Now, the treasure hunt—the magical, mystical, living art, fiction-non-fiction, sci-fi, VR quest in the real world—has gone on for more than a decade and I have no idea where it’s going next.
+Now, the treasure hunt—the magical, mystical, mythical, living art, fiction-non-fiction, sci-fi, VR quest in the real world—has gone on for years and I have no idea where it’s going next.

 It became an art project that currently includes around 100 paintings in progress along with countless essays, notes, and stories.
 There are multiple storylines.